Cron Jobs

 Instance types and billing

-Cron jobs can use any standard instance type depending on CPU and memory requirements.
-They are prorated by the second, based on their active running time during a given month.
-There is a minimum monthly charge of $1 per cron job service.
+Cron jobs can use whichever instance type best suits their CPU and memory requirements.
+Billing is prorated by the second, based on active running time during a given month.